 Are you in charge of paying for autism care services?
 Staring forlornly into your budgets, wondering how to pay for the costs?
 Read on.
 You may save yourself £millions.

-Let's debunk each part of it, very carefully.
-Because I do want the best possible lives for all autistic people, and their equally lovely families....and I'm concerned about some of the things I'm seeing out there.
-Let me also be clear that some therapists in all areas are good.
+I want the best possible lives for all autistic people, and their equally lovely families....and I'm concerned about some of the things I'm seeing out there.

 First, let's start with the realities.

-The figures about 'cost' assumes that the 16% figure is right, and assumes that the rest of the autistic population do nothing all day apart from draw scribbles or flap.
+The figures about 'cost' assume that the 16% full time employment figure is right, and assumes that most of the rest of the autistic population do nothing all day.
+Being clear that my view is every autistic person is a person of full worth.
 I'll certainly admit that most of us are under-employed, because employers won't hire us, or make it impossible for us to be hired.
 That's not an 'autism cost'.
-That's the cost of employers not being given basic info on autism.
+That's the cost of employers not being given basic info on autism, or being appallingly prejudiced.
 That's the cost of buildings being fitted with enough noise and lighting hell to stop us working.
 That's cheap to fix.

 What are most autistic people doing all day?
 Examples from the surveys (big numbers surveyed, not just a few mates)

 Supporting one another online

 Campaigning for a better and more fair world.